verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/VerrazzanoAnalysisTool.md

         verrazzano_resources.out
         virtualservices.json

-The script itself shows the kubectl and helm commands which are executed.
-The basic structure above is formed by "kubectl cluster-info dump --all-namespaces", with additional data captured into that directory structure.
+The script shows the `kubectl` and `helm` commands which are run.
+The basic structure, shown previously, is formed by `kubectl cluster-info dump --all-namespaces`, with additional data captured into that directory structure.

-### verrazzano-analysis
+### Use the `verrazzano-analysis` tool

-The verrazzano-analysis tool analyzes data from a cluster dump captured using k8s-dump-cluster.sh, reports the issues found, and prescribes related actions to take.
+The `verrazzano-analysis` tool analyzes data from a cluster dump captured using `k8s-dump-cluster.sh`, reports the issues found, and prescribes related actions to take.
 These tools are continually evolving with regard to what may be captured, the knowledge base of issues and actions, and the types of analysis that can be performed.

 Users, developers, and Continuous Integration (CI) can use this tooling to quickly identify the root cause of encountered problems, determine mitigation actions, and provide a sharable report with other users or tooling.

 The data that the analysis examines follows the structure created by the corresponding capture tooling.
 For example, `k8s-dump-cluster.sh` dumps a cluster into a specific structure, which may contain data that you do not want to share.
 The tooling analyzes the data and provides you with a report, which identifies issues and provides you with actions to take.
-This data is entirely under your control; you can choose whether to share it.
+This data is under your control; you can choose whether to share it.

-The verrazzano-analysis tool will find and analyze all cluster dump directories found under a specified root directory.
+The `verrazzano-analysis` tool will find and analyze all cluster dump directories found under a specified root directory.
 This allows you to create a directory to hold the cluster dumps of related clusters into sub-directories which the tool can analyze.

 For example: